-In order to complete the Phase 2 process you must validate (see Fig. 3) and submit the project with the Phase 2 Science Goals to the ALMA archive.
+In order to complete the Phase 2 process it is recommended that you validate prior to submission (see Fig. 3).
+You must then submit the project with the Phase 2 Science Goals to the ALMA archive.
 To submit and complete the Phase 2 process, simply select File -> Submit Project and follow the pop-up instructions (Fig. 4).
 You can re-submit as many times as necessary before the Phase 2 deadline.
 Note that projects with validation errors (Fig. 5) will not submit, however this should not normally happen for approved projects, unless the corrections made were too large.